-- It is recommended (but not a technical requirement) that the producer of an SPK file add to the file, in the "comment area," appropriate descriptive information. - When, how and by whom the file was created. - Intended use for the file. - Cautions or restrictions on how the file is to be used. - The comments might also include some of these topics. - Time coverage. - Ephemeris objects included. - Type(s) of data used (in the sense of reconstructed versus predicted). - Any available estimates of accuracy. - Sources of the data used to produce this SPK file. - Name(s) of previously generated SPK file(s) being replaced by this file. - Any knowledge of plans for future updates to (replacements for) this file. - Name and version number of your SPK production program. - Type of platform (hardware/OS/compiler) on which the SPK file was generated.
+- It is recommended that the producer of an SPK file add to the file, in the "comment area," appropriate descriptive information. - When, how and by whom the file was created. - Intended use for the file. - Cautions or restrictions on how the file is to be used. - The comments might also include some of these topics. - Time coverage. - Ephemeris objects included. - Type(s) of data used (in the sense of reconstructed versus predicted). - Any available estimates of accuracy. - Sources of the data used to produce this SPK file. - Name(s) of previously generated SPK file(s) being replaced by this file. - Any knowledge of plans for future updates to (replacements for) this file. - Name and version number of your SPK production program. - Type of platform (hardware/OS/compiler) on which the SPK file was generated. - If you are modifying an existing SPK file, be sure to check the existing comments to see if updates are needed in addition to adding appropriate new ones.